 Sounds more like a bad breakup to us, complete with increased listening sessions of The Smiths and everything.
 Slightly ambiguous symptoms aside, we also want to remind everyone that it’s perfectly normal to have these feelings and experience these symptoms on occasion.
 We all have bad days.

-But if you’re noticing these symptoms and they’re becoming daily problems in your life, it’s definitely worth seeing your primary care physician or seeking help elsewhere.
+But if you’re noticing these symptoms and they’re becoming daily problems in your life, it’s definitely worth seeing your healthcare provider or seeking help elsewhere.

 As for what causes SAD, there appear to be a couple different things:

 The first and most obvious is a decrease in serotonin.
 Serotonin is our brain’s natural mood booster.
 It’s associated with increased focus and energy levels, and an overall sense of happiness.